machix/turf-cutter/README.md

 Votivate Turf Cutter
 =================================

 This is a proof-of-concept for a turf cutter featuring persistent turf mapping.
-Technology used: NodeJS, React, Redux, and MongoDB.
+Technology used: NodeJS, React, Redux, MongoDB, and Google Maps API.

 **[See the live demo here.](https://votivate-turf-cutter.herokuapp.com)**